-- DropBox – simply connect your DropBox account (email address and password) and automatically the system will create Apps folder -> UpdraftPlus.com folder where the backup files will be stored.
+- DropBox – simply connect your DropBox account (email address and password) and automatically, the system creates an UpdraftPlus folder inside the Apps folder where the backup files will be stored.

-- Amazon S3 – connect your Amazon account by entering your S3 access key, secret key, and location.
+- Amazon S3 – connect your Amazon account by entering your S3 access key, S3 secret key, and S3 location.

-- Rackspace Cloud – a managed cloud storage that has various storage platforms you can choose from.
-If you have an account already, just enter your Rackspace account credentials such as Cloud Files API key and Cloud Files Container.
+- Rackspace Cloud – a managed cloud storage that has various storage platforms to choose from.
+Enter your Rackspace account credentials such as Cloud Files API key and Cloud Files Container.

 - Google Drive – connect your Google account and use the 15GB storage for free.
-In case you need more storage, you may upgrade to the paid service.
+In case you need more storage, you may upgrade to their paid service.

-- FTP – connect with your web hosting FTP credentials (FTP hostname, FTP username, and FTP password) and make sure that a folder of the remote path is already created.
-Files will be stored in your hosting web space.
+- FTP – connect with your web hosting FTP credentials (FTP server/hostname, FTP login/username, and FTP password) and make sure that a folder of the remote path is already created.
+Files will be stored to the server/hostname you provided.

 - Microsoft Azure – store your files in a virtual machine via Microsoft Azure.
-This is available as an add-on.
+This is a paid service of UpdraftPlus.

 - Google Cloud – Google account users would be able to have credits for free upon signing up which can be used for all Google Cloud products for 60 days.
 Once the free trial is over, you may continue using the service and pay for the estimated usage.